shawnusaf/MELODIES-MONET/docs/develop/development_team.rst

 output and expanding data processing options.

 **Rebecca Buchholz:**
-I am a Project Scientist at NCAR/ACOM helping with the development of MELODIES MONET.
+I am a Project Scientist at NSF NCAR/ACOM helping with the development of MELODIES MONET.
 My development plans include incorporating satellite datasets such as MOPITT CO and ground-based remote sensing observations such as from NDACC or TCCON; incorporating model output from CESM2; and expanding the analysis of model comparisons with remote sensing data.

-**Patrick C. Campbell**
+**Patrick C. Campbell:**
 I am a research assistant professor at George Mason University and a NOAA-Air Resources Laboratory affiliate.
 I have contributed to the base Community Multiscale Air Quality (CMAQ) model analysis scripts used in MONET, used in support of development